← BACK

 • Secondary features now discoverable

-• Graphical signature experience resolved
+• Graphical signature preview fixed

 Results & Impact